 Windswept places, shadowed glens, and luminous shorelines

-Between Earth and Echo is a collection of paintings born from the elemental presence of the Highlands of Scotland; a landscape that speaks in silence, in shifting weather, in stone and sky.
+Between Earth and Echo is a collection of paintings by Ellis O'Connor born from the elemental presence of the Highlands of Scotland; a landscape that speaks in silence, in shifting weather, in stone and sky.
 These works are not direct depictions, but emotional translations - interpretations of what it feels like to stand among these vast spaces and listen for what lingers just beneath the surface.

 Here, the earth represents not only the physical terrain - its windswept places, shadowed glens, and luminous shorelines - but also grounding, embodiment, and presence.
 The echo evokes memory, absence, and the reverberations of time - personal and collective, past and ongoing.
 Each brushstroke is both a trace and a response, holding space between what is seen and what is felt.